pall23-mech/Deliverables_testing/README.md

 ## License

-This project is released under the [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/) license.
+DER Evaluation Harness © 2026 by Páll Rúnarsson is licensed under Creative Commons Attribution 4.0 International.
+To view a copy of this license, visit https://creativecommons.org/licenses/by/4.0/
 ---

 ## Acknowledgments

 Developed at Reykjavík University in collaboration with Tiro as part of the **Málrómur — Conversational ASR for Icelandic** project.
 Dataset format designed by Páll Rúnarsson.
 Dataset provided via [CLARIN-IS](https://clarin.is) / Spjallrómur corpus.